Kathi writes about fossils and other earthly subjects, plus the natural fauna of Michigan, features in her community, poetry, and more.

-Jacobsville Sandstone or Redstone is generally red due to the presence of highly oxidized iron cement which binds together the grains of quartz of which it is largely composed.
-It's mottled with various pinks, whites and browns exhibiting either many streaks or spherical spots caused by leaching and bleaching.
-It forms a wide belt through northern and Upper Michigan and was quarried rather extensively at one time used for building in many cities in Northern Michigan and elsewhere in the Great Lakes region.
-As with many stones formed elsewhere in Michigan, the big lake brings them southward to where I find them is lesser amounts.
+Jacobsville Sandstone, or redstone, is generally red due to the presence of highly oxidized iron cement which binds together the grains of quartz.
+It's typically mottled with various pinks, whites, and browns, exhibiting either many streaks or spherical spots caused by leaching and bleaching.
+It forms a wide belt through Northern and Upper Michigan and was quarried rather extensively at one time for use as building material to build the cities of Northern Michigan and elsewhere in the Great Lakes region.
+As with many stones formed elsewhere in Michigan, the big lake brings them southward to where I find them in lesser amounts.

-Estimates for the age of the Jacobsville Formation range from the late Mesoproterozoic Era about 1.05 billion years ago to Middle Cambrian.
+Estimates for the age of the Jacobsville Formation Range is that it formed in the late Mesoproterozoic Era about 1.05 billion years ago until the Middle Cambrian Period.

-After some stubborn digging around, I finally believe I understand the difference between sand stone, silt stone, mud stone, clay stone and shale.
-They all fall under “clastic” sedimentary rocks formed by weathering breakdown of rock into pebbles, into sand, then silt, and so forth (you get the picture) from exposure to wind, ice and water.
+After some stubborn digging around, I finally believe I understand the difference between sandstone, siltstone, mudstone, claystone, and shale.
+They all fall under “clastic” sedimentary rocks formed by weathering breakdown of rocks into pebbles, into sand, then silt, then mud and so forth (you get the picture) from exposure to wind, ice and water.
 At each step the particles become smaller with shale having the finest grain.

 Silt accumulates in sedimentary basins throughout the world.
 It occurs where current, wave, or wind energy cause sand and mud to accumulate.

-Silt stone is very similar in appearance to sandstone, but with a much finer texture.
+Siltstone is very similar in appearance to sandstone, but with a much finer texture.
 It has a gritty texture to it and is more difficult to distinguish the mineral particles.
-When handling silt stone, a residue the color of the stone can rub off on you hand.
+When handling siltstone, a residue the same color as the stone can rub off on you hand.

-Silt stone is usually gray, brown, or reddish brown.
-Silt stone can also be white, yellow, green, red, purple, orange, black, and other colors.
+Siltstone is usually gray, brown, or reddish brown.
+It can also be white, yellow, green, red, purple, orange, black, and other colors.
 The colors are a response to the composition of the grains, the composition of the cement, or stains from subsurface waters.

-Geodes are one of the less common finds along the beaches, but it's very exciting when you do find one.
-They begin their formation as hollow rocks.
-As a volcanic rock, geodes start out as bubbles, but can also form in areas other than volcanoes.
-In sedimentary rocks, geodes can start out as animal burrows, tree roots or mud deposits which over time forms the hollow cavity within the rock while the outer edges harden and form a sphere.
-Mineral rich ground water infiltrates the cavity and many years in the making crystallize in various colors depending on the mineral content such as quartz and amethyst.
+Geodes are one of the less-common finds on our beaches, but it's very exciting when you do find one.
+They begin their formation as hollow volcanic rock caused by gas bubbles.
+But they can also form in areas other than volcanoes.
+In sedimentary rocks, geodes can start out as animal burrows, tree roots, or mud deposits, which over time form the hollow cavity within the rock while the outer edges harden and form a sphere.
+Mineral-rich ground water infiltrates the cavity and after many years, the minerals crystallize into various colors depending on the mineral content such as quartz and amethyst for example.

-Rock and minerals can be very complicated, but fascinating to study.
+Rock and minerals can be very complicated but fascinating to study.
 For a bit of geochemistry about chalcedony and agates, it only makes sense to begin with the microchrystalline quartz, chalcedony.
 Chalcedony forms where water is rich in dissolved silica and flows through weathering rock.
 When the solution is highly concentrated, a silica gel can form on the walls of the rock cavities.
-That gel will slowly crystallize to form microcrystalline quartz (very small crystals of quartz) in other words, chalcedony.
+That gel will slowly crystallize to form microcrystalline quartz (very small crystals of quartz) or, in other words, chalcedony.
 So why begin with chalcedony?
-Because agate as well as jasper are both varieties of chalcedony.
-They are considered gemstones.
+Because agate and jasper are both varieties of chalcedony; of which both are considered gemstones.

-Chalcedony can be banded, have plume (fluffy inclusion), branching patterns, a delicately mottled surface of leafy green, honey brown and creamy white; or also have a mossy and other colorful structures within.
-It's often blue but can be almost any color.
+Chalcedony can be banded, have plumes (fluffy inclusions), have branching patterns, or have delicately mottled surfaces of leafy green, honey brown, and creamy white.
+They might also have mossy and other colorful structures within.
+Chalcedony is often blue but can be almost any color.
 It's always translucent, never opaque or transparent.
-It feels waxy, greasy or silky.
+It feels waxy, greasy, or silky.

-Note: Chert, a sedimentary material forms in a similar way as jasper biochemically from silicon based marine skeletons of plankton, which is yet another form of chalcedony sometimes called jasper.
+Note: Chert—a sedimentary material that forms in a similar way as jasper, biochemically from silicon-based marine skeletons of plankton—is yet another form of chalcedony sometimes called jasper.